RetroPie/RetroPie-Setup/CONTRIBUTING.md

 # How to contribute

-## Support Requests vs Bug reporting
+## Support Requests vs Bug Reporting

 Please use the GitHub for bug reports only.
 For help / support in using RetroPie and the emulators it ships with, please use the [RetroPie forum](https://retropie.org.uk/forum/).